Feed Your Peace

 About me:

-A year later, as a single mom of two, I put myself through Le Cordon Bleu and discovered the peace you knead making bread, graduating from the patisserie and baking program with honors.
-I started blogging as “The Masala Girl” to preserve Indian recipes and family traditions for my kids, while sharing the practices that grounded me.
+A year later, as a single mom of two, I put myself through Le Cordon Bleu and graduated from the patisserie and baking program with honors.
+Somewhere between flour, water, and time, I discovered the peace you knead making bread.
+Breadmaking became my meditation — what I now call Breaditation.

-I’ve been blessed with teachers along the way, but my most unexpected gurus came through sticky hands, sleepless nights, and the daily Sadhna of motherhood.
+I’ve been blessed with many teachers along the way, but my most unexpected gurus came through sticky hands, sleepless nights, and the daily Sadhna of motherhood.

-These days I live just outside LA with my husband, our twins (the older two have flown the nest), a cat named Sugar, and a giant puppy, Rocky, who thinks he’s a lapdog.
-When I’m not writing or making malas for my Etsy store, you’ll usually find me in the kitchen breaditating, outside reading a book, or at my sewing machine crafting blankets for shelter animals.
+These days I live just outside Los Angeles with my husband, our twins (the older two have flown the nest), a cat named Sugar, and a giant puppy named Rocky who thinks he’s a lapdog.

-Growing up at the intersection of East and West taught me to be a living bridge — sharing timeless vedic wisdom in ways that feel doable, nourishing, and relevant for modern life.
-Everything we do can be a meditation — riding good vibrations (Beach Boys style) or the occasional crazy train (cheers, Ozzy), illuminating the everyday. ✨
+Growing up at the intersection of East and West taught me to be a living bridge — sharing timeless Vedic wisdom in ways that feel doable and nourishing for everyday life.

-Find your rhythm, feed your peace. 🙏
+Feed your peace. 🙏

 User's avatar